International School of Management (Paris): History

 The International School of Management (ISM) began in Paris and New York as a school for international executive education in the 1990s, under the leadership of Professor Jack Forget.
 He had led similar executive programs in Paris and San Francisco in the 1980s and early 1990s.
 The focus was global business education programs in specific regions, and flexibility to meet working executives' needs.
 The inaugural ISM International Executive MBA (IEMBA) began in 1998.
 Since then, the Institute has expanded its programs, international presence, and student body to offer both master’s and doctoral programs with the possibility of studying in different countries.
 Over the years, ISM has offered programs in France, Spain, the United States, Japan, China, India, Brazil, and Africa.

 Since its foundation, ISM’s student body has included over 500 students from nearly 100 different countries.
 ISM established programs with accredited universities and private institutes of higher learning including St. John’s University and Baruch College in New York City, Fudan University in Shanghai, Amity University near New Delhi, HSM Educação in São Paulo, and The University of Cape Town in South Africa.

 Academics

 ISM's programs are designed for business executives making progress in their present occupations and for managers ready to switch their career focus entirely.
 The executive education programs are offered part-time, as e-learning study while working or full-time.
-All seminars are taught in English.
+All courses are taught in English.